luissaya/AWS_IoT_Secure_Tunneling/docs/OpenSSL_3.md

-# OpenSSL upgrade process
+# OpenSSL upgrade process and Libssl-dev installation
+## OpenSSL
 OpenSSL is a cryptographic library used for secure communication over networks.
 [Reference](https://linuxhint.com/update-open-ssl-raspberry-pi/)
 * Check OpenSSL version
   ```BASH
   openssl version
   ```
   The latest version of OpenSSL at the time of writing this file is “3.1.0”
 * Install dependencies
   ```BASH
   sudo apt install build-essential zlib1g-dev checkinstall -y